muff1nman/ClassNotes/Econ/EconAndTech.md

 where their markets will be in the future

 Which one of the following best describes Schumpters idea of creative
 destruction: b.
-Captialism is unstable because the economy rev. itself
+Captialism is unstable because the economy revolutionizes itself

 1 2 3
 b